Ethical AI Use for Students: Navigating University Academics Responsibly

 The closer you get to that final "Submit" button, the higher the risk.

 The goal is to protect your unique student voice.
-AI text is often recognizable because it lacks "soul"—the personal reflections, the weird stylistic choices, and the specific nuances that make your writing yours.
-If you let the machine do the talking, you aren't just risking a grade; you're losing the chance to find your own voice.
+AI text is often recognizable because it lacks the personal reflections, stylistic choices, and nuances that make your writing yours.
+If you rely on automated tools, you aren't just risking a grade; you're losing the chance to develop your own perspective.

 The "Verify and Validate" Framework